-Without fail, ever14012865_10154565731684642_1249670981_oy four years, the Summer Olympics craze gets me hooked.
+Without fail, every four years, the Summer Olympics craze gets me hooked.
 I am pulled in by the backstories of these impressive athletes--hearing about their struggles, their tenacity, and their climb to success.
 I am invigorated by those adrenaline-inducing track-and-field finishes, and those breath-taking, record-breaking swim races.
 All of these athletes dedicate their heart, soul, energy, and muscle-power into doing that which no one else in the world can do as well--excel within their chosen field at the highest level possible.
 This is not much unlike what we experience in graduate school.

 On a personal level, I connect with athletes in one of the most popular Olympic sports: women's gymnastics.
 Having been a gymnast growing up, I know precisely the hard work and dedication that is required to be successful in this difficult sport.
 I know about the countless hours that must be devoted to practice.
 I unfortunately know about the painful injuries, but I also know about the thrill of victory.